artisan-roaster-scope/artisan/README.txt

 ## OUTDATED!
 ## This does not work any longer with newer minimal mistake versions >= 14.0 as
-## newer structures are not supported by the inofficial jekyll/jekyll:pages docker package
+## newer structures are not supported by the unofficial jekyll/jekyll:pages docker package

 run locally with